la2050/archive/_organizations/ucla-center-for-health-services-and-society.md

       https://activation.la2050.org/live/ucla-center-for-health-services-and-society/
   year_submitted:
     - '2018'
-  org_summary:
-    - >-
-      Our center aims to improve the mental health of local and national diverse populations through rigorous research, effective programs, and partnering with the community.
 title: UCLA Center for Health Services and Society
-uri: /organizations/ucla-center-for-health-services-and-society/
 extrapolated_project_ids:
   - '8102129'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    B-RESILIENT: An Engaging Text Messaging and Mobile App Created by the Community for the Community
-project_titles:
-  - >-
-    B-RESILIENT: An Engaging Text Messaging and Mobile App Created by the Community for the Community
-project_titles_from_project_ids:
   - >-
     B-RESILIENT: An Engaging Text Messaging and Mobile App Created by the Community for the Community